I Tried On Ivanka Trump Pants & Got Really Confused In A Marshalls Dressing Room

 Advertisement

 "If I'm unable to psychologically decouple those, then I'm going to have to abandon the brand," Reed said.
-"It's a rationalization process that consumers are engaged in."
+"It's a rationalisation process that consumers are engaged in."

 I found myself in the middle of this internal debate in the dingy Marshalls dressing room.